evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 ### Stepback

-Stepback is set to true if you want to stepback and test earlier commits in the case of a failing task.
+Stepback is set to true if you want to stepback and test earlier commits in the case of a failing task (a failing task does not include system failed, setup failed, timed out, etc.).
 This can be set or unset at the top-level, at the build variant level, and for individual tasks (in the task definition or for the task within a specific build variant).

 ### Out of memory (OOM) Tracker